 How much statutory sick pay can I claim?

 The amount of income your employer can pay you (using statutory sick pay provisions) is updated each financial year.
 For the period 2022/23 the amount of SSP a person can claim is £99.35 per week.
 If you meet the eligibility criteria, this is the minimum amount that your employer will pay you whilst you are off sick for up to 28 weeks.

 The amount paid through statutory sick pay has remained extremely low in comparison to the average cost of living across the UK.

-The Money Advice Service shows that an average household in the UK spent £528.80 per week between April 2021 and March 2022, however, this doesn't take into account the recent rise in the cost of living and latest inflation figures.
+The Money Helper Service shows that an average household in the UK spent £528.80 per week between April 2021 and March 2022, however, this doesn't take into account the recent rise in the cost of living and the latest inflation figures.
 The Office of National Statistics relays an even higher weekly spend of £572.60 for the year 2018.

 UK average weekly cost of living